Riomaggiore Italy Travel Guide

 Look for properties with good reviews for solo visitors, often highlighting an inviting ambiance.

-Riomaggiore involves steep climbs and stairs.
-Choose accommodation based on your comfort with exertion and ease of movement.
+Riomaggiore involves steep climbs and staircases.
+Choose accommodation based on your comfort with physical activity and ease of movement.

-Many properties boast stunning sea or village views; consider this upon booking for unforgettable mornings and evenings.
+Many properties boast stunning sea or village views; consider this when you reserve for lasting mornings and evenings.

 Decide between the bustling main street/harbor areas or the tranquil upper small town for your stay, depending on your preference.